 Traversing the north facing slope above the valley are several shaded trails that are particularly refreshing on hot days.
 On the other side of the valley, the Ad and Gloria Schwindt Trail offers a pleasant loop through cool oak and bay forests.
 There is usually ample parking in the lot at the west end of the Indian Valley College campus, but remember that this is a fee lot on weekdays, and weekends.

-East access: From Highway 101 in Novato, take the Ignacio Blvd exit west until you reach the College of Marin Indian Valley Campus.
-Drive to the far west end and park in the lot near the campus police station (parking fee).
+East access: from Highway 101 in Novato, take the Ignacio Blvd/Bel Marin Keys Blvd exit west on Ignacio Blvd. approximately 2.5 miles all the way through campus.
+Park in the far west end (parking fee).
 Trailhead entrance is on the right near the station.

-West access: From Hwy 101 in Novato, take the Rowland Ave exit (462A) west, turn right at South Novato Boulevard, turn left at Arthur St, turn left at Indian Valley Rd, and follow approximately .9 miles.
+West access: from Hwy 101 in Novato, take exit 462A for Rowland Ave west, turn right at South Novato Boulevard, turn left at Arthur St, turn left at Indian Valley Rd, and follow approximately .9 miles.
 MCOSD gate is on the left.
 Parking along Indian Valley Rd is extremely limited.
 Park responsibly: Do not block streets, gates, or driveways.

 Visit walkbikemarin.org, transitandtrails.org, 511.org, or dial 511 to find out about alternative transportation and public transit options from your location.